RTFC Homepage

 Bug fix:

-the Braille input with The RTFC Braille Keyboard can now also be done in computer Braille again with the Braille table from the RTFC country settings.
+Braille input with the RTFC Braille keyboard can now again be done in computer Braille using the Braille table from RTFC's regional settings.

 9.05